-As a group the Governors are loyal and hardworking and increasingly more so due to the raft of Government changes.
+As a group, the Governors are loyal and hardworking and increasingly more so due to the raft of Government changes.

 The day to day running of the school is the responsibility of the Head teacher.
 It is the Governing Body’s role to ensure that things are done correctly and each child receives his or her educational entitlement, as well as their whole needs being met.

-As Chair I work closely with the Head teacher and the Senior Leadership Team covering all aspects of school life.
+As Chair I work closely with the Headteacher and the Senior Leadership Team covering all aspects of school life.

-Finally Governors are encouraged to establish specific staff links within school, reporting on visits several times a year.
+Finally, Governors are encouraged to establish specific staff links within school, reporting on visits several times a year.
 Governor training is also on offer during the year.

-Chair of Governer – Mrs J Richards.
+Chair of Governors – Mrs J Richards.

 FULL GOVERNING BODY